 Mark is a Toronto based litigation lawyer focused on regulated sectors, representing consumer and stakeholder interests before courts, agencies, and tribunals.
 Mark also provides advice and complex legal opinions and on a wide-range of regulatory issues.

 Mark has a significant energy regulatory practice, and frequently appears before the Ontario Energy Board representing clients in utility distribution and transmission rate applications, leave to construct proceedings, policy consultations, IESO market rules reviews, and a wide variety of other matters.
 He is currently a member of the Ontario Energy Board’s Regulatory Affairs Standing Committee.
+Mark has been recognized as a leading lawyer for Energy – Provincial Regulatory (Ontario) in the 2020 edition of Chambers Canada guide.

 Mark has also represented clients on numerous occasions before the Divisional Court, Court of Appeal, and Supreme Court of Canada on appeals and judicial reviews.